samervin/python-web-server/resume/resume.md

     - Internal [Selenium Grid](https://github.com/SeleniumHQ/selenium/wiki/Grid2) running in [AWS](https://aws.amazon.com/) that handles all automation web browser requests.
 - Written in Python, named Antioch (after the [library](https://en.wikipedia.org/wiki/Library_of_Antioch), not the Monty Python bit).

-As a production operations specialist, I improve our tooling and processes around production operations.
+As a production operations specialist, I improved our tooling and processes around production operations.

+- Finished project to restructure production responsibilities: instead of belonging to everyone all at once, separate operations by team or business unit and set expectations accordingly.
 - Coordinate efforts to resolve previous and upcoming production issues on time, called the Production Operations Briefing.
 - Maintain a consistent body of alerting rules in [SignalFx](https://signalfx.com/), [CloudManager](https://www.mongodb.com/cloud/cloud-manager), and [SumoLogic](https://www.sumologic.com/).
 - Maintain schedules for on-call product team members using [PagerDuty](https://www.pagerduty.com/).
 - Handle other requests from engineers for improving our on-call experience, including post mortems, prioritization, alert fatigue, and more.

-I also like playing with our other backend systems whenever I can, including the following:
+I also liked playing with our other backend systems whenever I could, including the following:

 - Ongoing support for Alyx, an internal deployment tool written in [Go](https://golang.org/).
 - Scheduling an infrastructure engineer on-call rotation to serve the entire product team's ad hoc requests (as well as serving on the rotation).